 Bake covered for roughly an hour.
 Remove the tin foil and top with cheese and bake for a few more minutes uncovered for a golden brown cheesy top.

 Breakfast casseroles with potatoes go well with eggs and fruit, no extra carbs needed.
-If serving as part of a brunch, you could add buttermilk biscuits.
+If serving as part of a brunch, you could add some buttermilk biscuits.

-Breakfast Sausage and Potato Casserole
+Creamy Breakfast Sausage & Potato Casserole (No Egg)

 Ingredients